An Interdisciplinary Journal

 Information for Authors

-The Board of Editors welcomes contributions.
+The editorial board welcomes contributions.
 Article submissions are accepted continually and all authors are encouraged to contribute.

 Authors should submit articles electronically as attachments by e-mail, formatted as Microsoft Word files.
 Please note that all correspondence will be carried out via e-mail.
 Submissions without complete and properly formatted reference lists may be rejected; manuscripts that have been accepted for publication but do not conform to the Girlhood Studies style will be returned to the author for amendment.